6.9.5 $tring words

 print all array entries

-A string variable which is preserved across savesystem
+Defines a string variable whose content is preserved across savesystem

-A string variable which is preserved across savesystem
+Defines a string array variable whose content is preserved across savesystem